 Our site is participating in the Practicum Training Collaborative (PTC) and will therefore be following their deadlines.

-Applications are accepted starting Dec.
-1, 2018 for the 2019-2020 academic year and candidates are encouraged to submit their applications as early as possible.
-Our application deadline is Jan.
-7, 2019.
+Applications are accepted starting December 1, 2023 for the 2024-2025 academic year.
+Our application deadline is Monday January 8, 2024.
 Applications are reviewed by the entire staff and selected applicants are invited to interview.
-Position notification day is Monday, Feb.
-11, 2019.
-All three positions currently carry a stipend of $4,500.
+Position notification day is Monday February 12, 2024.
+All three positions currently carry a stipend of $4,500 each.

 When selecting Advanced Practicum Students, both previous experience and degrees are considered; however, the most competitive candidates typically have counseling/therapy-related supervised experience of at least one to two years.
 Advanced Practicum Students are typically enrolled in a doctoral program in counseling or clinical psychology.